stackhpc/ansible-slurm-appliance/docs/monitoring-and-logging.md

 The polling of this data is controlled by a cron job.
 The default is to scrape the data every 5 minutes.

-### Defaults
+### slurm-stats defaults

 slurm-stats is configured `slurm-stats` role in the [slurm_openstack_tools collection](https://github.com/stackhpc/ansible_collection_slurm_openstack_tools).
 Currently there is no customisation of this role in the common environment i.e we are just using role defaults.
 It is possible to override these by setting the relevant variable in your environment config.
 See [here](https://github.com/stackhpc/ansible_collection_slurm_openstack_tools/tree/main/roles/slurm-stats) for a list of variables that can be set.

-### Placement
+### slurm-stats placement

 The `slurm_stats` group controls the placement of the `slurm_stats` service.
 This should be configured to be a group with a single host.
-That host must be co-located on the same host as the `filebeat` service that scrapes its output.
+That host must be colocated on the same host as the `filebeat` service that scrapes its output.